tin-nguyen-31k17/CEMP/README.md

 1. **Two-Way Communication:** Implement two-way communication between the WaterNode and WaterGateway, allowing commands and data to be exchanged in both directions.

-2. **Channel Auto-Configuration:** The WaterGateway will have the ability to determine its operating channel and set the WaterNode's channel accordingly to optimize communication.
+2. **Channel Auto-Configuration:** The rGateway will have the ability to determine its operating channel and set the Node's channel accordingly to optimize communication.

 3. **Power Optimization:** Optimize the code for low-power operation, allowing devices to sleep when not in use or when not connected to each other.